Porphyria's Lover: Psychological interpretations

 Much has been made of the final line: "And yet, God has not said a word!"
 Possibly, the speaker seeks divine condonement for the murder.
 He may believe God has said nothing because He is satisfied with his actions.
 God may be satisfied because: He recognises that the persona's crime is the only way to keep Porphyria pure; or, because He doesn't think her life and death are important compared to the persona's.
 The persona may also be waiting in vain for some sign of God's approval.
 Alternatively, the line may represent his feelings of emptiness in the wake of his violence; Porphyria is gone, quiet descends, and he's alone.
 The persona may also be schizophrenic; he may be listening for a voice in his head, which he mistakes for the voice of God.
-It has also been postulated that this is Browning's statement of "God's silence," in which neither good nor bad acts are immediately recompensed by the deity.
+It has also been postulated that this is Browning's statement of "God's silence", in which neither good nor bad acts are immediately recompensed by the deity.

 The final line may also register the persona's sense of guilt over his crime.
 Despite his elaborate justifications for his act, he has, in fact, committed murder, and he expects God to punish him – or, at least, to take notice.
 The persona is surprised, perhaps a little uneasy, at God's continued silence.

 As tableau vivant

-The mirrored effect produced by Porphyria's modelling of the persona in the first half, and the persona's reciprocal modelling of her after strangulation is indicative of a popular Victorian art form in which humans were used as art to recreate actual paintings.
+The mirrored effect produced by Porphyria's modelling of the persona in the first half, and the persona's reciprocal modelling of her after strangulation is indicative of the popular Victorian art form tableau vivant, in which humans were used as art to recreate actual paintings.
 This is indicative of the allegorical content of "Porphyria's Lover" in which both characters imitate the process of artistic creation: when art is created or published, it is dead and forever unchanging.
 In the last few lines of the poem, Porphyria is manipulated in much the same way as the speaker was in the first few lines of the poem.
 Tennyson shares similar ideas in "The Lady of Shalott", as do other Victorian authors who contribute to the popular conversation about the artistic processes.